 Page 1 of 1 Results 1 to 3 of 3

-Rannsachadh na Gàidhlig 2000Aberdeen University Department of Celtic.
+Rannsachadh na Gàidhlig 2000Aberdeen University, Department of Celtic studies.
 309 pagesBooks and Reports: Books

-Scottish Gaelic Vernacular Verse to 1730: A ChecklistAberdeen University Department of Celtic, Aberdeen.
+Scottish Gaelic Vernacular Verse to 1730: A ChecklistAberdeen University, Department of Celtic studies, Aberdeen.
 96 pagesBooks and Reports: Books

-Maclean Manuscripts in Nova Scotia: A catalogue of the Gaelic verse collections MG15G/2/1 and MG15G/2/2 in the Public Archives of Nova ScotiaAberdeen University Department of Celtic, Aberdeen.
+Maclean Manuscripts in Nova Scotia: A catalogue of the Gaelic verse collections MG15G/2/1 and MG15G/2/2 in the Public Archives of Nova ScotiaAberdeen University, Department of Celtic studies, Aberdeen.
 67 pagesBooks and Reports: Books